USEPA/USEEIO_API/doc/cloud_foundry.md

 Thus, you need to have [Go](https://golang.org/) installed in order to run the script.

-The `cfdist.bat` script expects that the `build` folder exists within the 'apidoc' directory and that you put the data that should be deployed with the server into the folder `build/data`, otherwise it will exit with an error message.
+The `cfdist.bat` script expects that the `build` folder exists and that you put the data that should be deployed with the server into the folder `build/data`, otherwise it will exit with an error message.
 You should then be able to run the script.
 You probably need to change the meta-data in the